Ninna994/akademija-selenium/src/main/java/fundamentals/markdown/Methods.md

   * comma-delimited list of inputs
 * **signature** - name of the method and method's parameter list
   * must be unique within a class

+## Overloading

+* If a class has multiple methods having same name but different in parameters
+* Two ways to achieve overloading
+  * by changing number of arguments
+  * by changing data type

+## Overriding

+* If subclass(child class) has the same method name as declared in the parent class
+* Method overriding is used to provide the specific implementation of a method which is already provided by its superclass.
+* Method overriding is used for runtime polymorphism
+* Rules:
+  * The method must have the same name as in the parent class
+  * The method must have the same parameter as in the parent class.
+  * There must be an IS-A relationship (inheritance).
+* Examples in Classes

 ## Notes